65th Rifle Division: World War II

+From 14 August to 6 October 1944 the division was in the army reserve, receiving reinforcements and conducting training.
+From 7 October the division fought in the Petsamo–Kirkenes offensive to liberate the Polar region as part of the 99th Rifle Corps.
+The 65th was part of the main attack for the breakthrough of strong German fortified defenses and strongpoints on the heights dominating and covering the main direction of the enemy towards Bolshoy Karikvayvish, Luostari, and Petsamo.
+On the first day of the offensive the division, operating on the right flank, broke through the German defenses.
+On the morning of the second day it captured the powerful strongpoint on the Bolshoy Karikvayvish mountain.
+Then it took six similar strongpoints on the dominating heights.
+By the morning of the third day of the offensive the division had penetrated German defenses to a depth of 5–6 kilometers, assault-crossed the Titovka river, and began the pursuit of defeated small German units.
+The division advanced 20 kilometers into the German rear by 12 October and captured Luostari airfield.
+During the operation the division defeated two battalions of the 137th Regiment of the German 2nd Mountain Division, inflicted heavy losses on the 111th Reserve Battalion, Bicycle Brigade Norway, the 111th Mountain Artillery Regiment and the support troops of the 2nd Mountain Division, capturing 97 soldiers and officers in addition to large quantities of equipment.

 Became the 102nd Guards Rifle Division on 29 December 1944.

 In January 1945, the division was transferred to the Grodno area and included in the 19th Army of the 2nd Belorussian Front.

 In February - early April, the division took part in the East Pomeranian Offensive, during which, in cooperation with other formations of the army, on February 26, it captured the town of Schlochau (Człuchów) and at the beginning of March reached the Baltic Sea near Koszalin.

 In late March - early April, the division participated in the capture of the naval base and the port of Gdynia and liberation of the "Polish Corridor".

 Subsequently, until the beginning of May, the division conducted operations to block and destroy enemy troops on the western coast of the Danzig Bay.

-In 1945-46, the division performed occupational tasks on the demarcation line of the Mecklenburg province, and was disbanded in 1947.
+In 1945-46, the division performed occupation duty on the demarcation line of the Mecklenburg province, and was disbanded in 1947.

 Components

 The division included the following units.